analogdevicesinc/adi-adxl355-rs/README.md

 An example running on a Raspberry Pi 4 can be found in [examples\rp-linux](.\examples\rp-linux), see corresponding [README](./examples/rp-linux/README.md).

-## Rust toolchain

-The `rust-toolchain.toml` set the toolchain channel to nightly in order to compile the whole workspace.
-The nightly toolchain is needed for the async driver and embassy examples projects.
-The blocking driver and Raspberry Pi example can be compiled with the stable toolchain.

 ## License

 This project is licensed under the [Apache 2.0 license](./LICENSE).